dcashdallas/HW-5-Work-Day-Scheduler/README.md

 This is a daily planner to be used to create a schedule

-- When the planned is initiated, the current day is displayed.
-WHEN I open the planner THEN the current day is displayed at the top of the calendar WHEN I scroll down
+- When the planner is initiated, the current day is displayed.
+- The current day is displayed and when scrolled down, you are presented with timeblocks for that day.
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
+- The timeblocks are for standard business day hours (9am to 5pm).
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
+- The timeblocks are color coded to indicate, past, present or future times.
-THEN I can enter an event
+- When I click inside a timeblock, I can enter an event or task to be completed for that hour.
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
+- When I click the add to calender button, the text for that event is saved in local storage.
-THEN the saved events persist

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
-THEN I can enter an event
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
+- If the page is refreshed, the saved events will still be shown in the corresponding timeblock.
-THEN the saved events persist